Darker/auto-client/README.md

  - ~~Disable/enable start button depending on whether the launcher is available or not~~ **- done**
  - Auto-requeue
- - Automatically pick runes, masteries and summoner spells for given champion and map
+ - ~~Automatically pick runes, masteries and summoner spells for given champion and map~~ **- done**
+ - Automatically fetch runes and masteries names and replace the indexes with them
  - [*Technical*] cache screenshot before multiple pixels are being queried
  - automatically kick certain champions in team-builder
  - Automatically accept game invite